iodigital-com/io-technology/data/blog/ng-mocks.md

 });
 ```

-Now let's replace the mock of OAuthService in TestBed with ng-mocks `MockProvider` helper function:
+Now let's replace the mock of OAuthService in TestBed with NG-Mocks `MockProvider` helper function:

 ```typescript:auth.service.spec.ts